antimof/UxPlay/README.md

 The "OpenGL renderer" window created on Linux by "-vs glimagesink" sometimes does not close properly when its "close" button is clicked.
 (this is a GStreamer issue).
 You may need to terminate uxplay with Ctrl-C to close a "zombie" OpenGl window.

+__GStreamer issues:__  To troubleshoot GStreamer execute  "export GST_DEBUG=2"
+to set the GStreamer debug-level environment-variable in the terminal where you will run uxplay, so that you see warning and error messages;
+(replace "2" by "4" to see much (much) more of what is happening inside GStreamer).
+Run "gst-inspect-1.0" to see which GStreamer plugins are installed on your system.

 #  **Usage:**